Introduction to Python

 del objeto_persona.nombre

-If for example we want to make the structure of the class but we do not want, for the moment, to code the interior we can use pass
+If, for example, we want to create the structure of the class but do not want to, for now, code the interior, we can use pass

 7.1.
 Inheritance